The Challenge: Spring is here, and your allergies are getting kicked into high gear.

 Get Garlic Aside from being highly nutritious and an amazing flavor additive in all types of savory cooking, garlic is also one of your best allies in strengthening your immune system.
 Crush up garlic before adding to your cooking to release the allicin it contains, a potent antimicrobial, bacteria-killing compound.
 One medical study from Korea also showed that garlic builds your defenses against heavy metal accumulation.
 So get cookin’ and “crush it”!

-Try Turmeric Everyone is talking about tumeric.
-This ancient root was well known in traditional Indian medicine, Ayurveda, where it is known as a “healing powder” – in fact it makes its way into most Indian dishes.
+Try Turmeric.
+Everyone is talking about turmeric.
+This ancient root was well known in traditional Indian medicine, Ayurveda, where it is known as a “healing powder” – in fact, it makes its way into most Indian dishes.
 Get a good brand to use in your cooking because the curcumin in turmeric is a known immune booster.
-It’s anti-allergy properties are so strong that one study found it can even inhibit severe anaphylactic reactions to food allergies.
+Its anti-allergy properties are so strong that one study found it can even inhibit severe anaphylactic reactions to food allergies.

 Add Some Spice with Ginger This potent root is loaded with flavor for both sweet and savory cooking.
 It can also be consumed as a stimulating tea or mixed into smoothies in powdered form for some added zest.
 Lucky for us, the tasty “kick” of ginger can also help kick our seasonal allergies to the curb.
 Ginger’s bioactive compounds are antibacterial, antimicrobial, antioxidant, and anti-inflammatory – which are all big pros for your body.